top of page

 Telos consultant Alex Bloom (centre) at work with one of our EO clients

-Yes, becoming employee-owned will change the rhythm and pace of decision-making, but (done well) the bigger picture is the benefits EO can bring.
+Yes, becoming employee-owned will change the rhythm and pace of decision-making.
+However, the bigger picture is the benefits EO can bring.

-‘When you’re running your own business you can make decisions quickly,’ Jeremy explains.
-‘Once you’ve become EO, leadership will still lead but it will be more accountable, so you need to be clear about how and when people can influence and be involved in the business they own.’
+'When you’re running your own business you can make decisions quickly,' Jeremy explains.
+'Once you’ve become EO, leadership will still lead but it will be more accountable.
+You need to be clear about how and when people can influence and be involved in the business they own.'

 What will this mean in practice?